joshbegley/nyt-latest/previous.md

 `Morris will be the 49ers' fifth defensive coordinator in as many seasons, after Robert Saleh left to become the Titans' head coach.`\
 https://nytimes.com/athletic/7004901/2026/02/01/raheem-morris-49ers-defensive-coordinator/

-**Cardinals plan to hire Rams OC Mike LaFleur as head coach: Source**\
+**Cardinals hire Rams OC Mike LaFleur as head coach: Source**\
-`LaFleur will replace Jonathan Gannon, who was fired after amassing a 15-36 record over three seasons with the Cardinals.`\
+`LaFleur replaces Jonathan Gannon, who was fired after amassing a 15-36 record over three seasons with the Cardinals.`\
 https://nytimes.com/athletic/6996491/2026/02/01/mike-lafleur-cardinals-head-coach-hired/

 **U.A.E.
 Firm Quietly Took Stake in the Trump Family’s Crypto Company**\